How to modify tags in Tkinter Canvas by events?

 Understanding Tags in Tkinter Canvas

 Tags in Tkinter Canvas are identifiers assigned to one or more objects on the canvas.
 They allow you to manipulate multiple objects simultaneously, making it easier to apply changes or perform actions on a group of items.
-Tags can be assigned to objects when they are created or added to the canvas, and they can also be modified or removed dynamically.
+Tags can be assigned when objects are created and can also be modified or removed dynamically.

 Step 1: Import the Necessary Modules

-To begin, import the required modules for our implementation: tkinter.
+First, import the required module for our implementation ?

 import tkinter as tk